orbeon/orbeon-forms-doc/Form Builder ~ PDF Production ~ PDF Templates.md

 - Enable multi-line in Acrobat form field
 - Set a white background if necessary to hide dotted lines from the original form

-### Exclusive checkboxes
+### Exclusive checkboxes or radio buttons

-Create multiple fields in the PDF (radio buttons), all with the same name: `my-section$my-field`, but each with an _Export value_ matching the corresponding value in your form:
+In the PDF, create multiple fields of type radio button (which can visually appear like checkboxes or radio buttons - the defining feature is that they are exclusive), all with the same name: `my-section$my-field`, but each with an _Export value_ matching the corresponding value in your form.
+In summary:

-- Use PDF radio buttons with Cross or Check appearance
+- Use PDF radio buttons with the desired appearance.
-- Use the same name for all buttons
+- Use the *same name* for all controls.
-- Use different export values for each button
+- Use *different export values* for each control.
-- The checkbox value (and NOT the label) is used by Form Runner to match on the export value
+- The checkbox value (and *not* the label) is used by Form Runner to match on the export value.

 ### Non-exclusive checkboxes

 [SINCE 2011-05-12]

-Create multiple fields in the PDF (checkboxes), each with a different name of the form `my-section$my-field$value`, where `value` corresponds to the value in your form.
-The Export value for all the checkboxes must be `true`.
+- Create multiple PDF checkboxes.
+- Each checkbox must have a different name of the form `my-section$my-field$value`, where `value` corresponds to the item value in your form.
+- Set an *export value* for all the checkboxes of `true`.

+### Boolean checkboxes

+For a boolean checkbox:

+- Create a single non-exclusive PDF checkbox.
+- Name it `my-section$my-field` or `my-section$my-field$true`.
+- Set an *export value* of `true`.

 ### Image attachments